cghr/cgGrid/README.md

-# cgForm - Directives for rendering HTML standard forms and survey forms  from a  Json Schema.
+# cgForm - Directives for Grid

 ***